demian91/Simple-P4runtime-Controller/README.md

 # Simple-P4runtime-Controller

 ## Mininet with simple_switch_grpc
-The scripts starts a very simple Mininet topo with just one switch.
+The scripts starts a very simple Mininet topo with just one switch, n hosts and 1 server host.
 Additionally, it compiles the supplied P4 file to generate both the JSON as well as P4Info file (used by the controller)
 ```bash
 usage: run_mininet.py [-h] [--num-hosts NUM_HOSTS] [--p4-file P4_FILE]